mrbobbytables/dockproxy/README.md

 Did you use a DNS name instead of an IP?
 If you used a DNS name and it's changed IPs you're gonna have a bad time...

 By default nginx does not attempt to re-resolve an address.
 For this it requires a resolver.
 Please see the [nginx docs](http://nginx.org/en/docs/http/ngx_http_core_module.html#resolver) for more information, and adjust the config as needed.

+#### Redpill
+Redpill (`config/redpill.sh`) is a small bash script that monitors both Nginx and nslcd.
+If either should fail unexpectantly too many times in a row, supervisor will set them into a failed state.
+Once in a failed state, redpill will kill supervisor causing the container to terminate.
+This can be turned off by setting the environment variable `REDPILL` equal to `disabled`.

 ----------